 The squadron had three platoons of mounted riflemen and one platoon of gunners with four heavy machine guns carts, each harnessed to three beautiful, alert and full blooded ponies.

-The third was Staszek M, a clerk, a good countryman of medium height.
+Another 2nd lieutenant was Staszek M, a clerk, a good countryman of medium height.
 Apart from his glasses he had no distinguishing physical features.
 We had shared a few drinks and he was later to become my horse riding teacher.

-In fourth position in the platoon was a machine gun engineer from Katowice with a double barrelled name; pleasant, very intelligent and we shared similar views.
+There was a machine gun engineer from Katowice with a double barrelled name; pleasant, very intelligent and we shared similar views.
 He was of stocky build, average height, good looking but with a face scarred by smallpox.
 He was good for the soldiers; he liked them and they him.

-In the cavalry, and later in the commissariat, Sergeant Major Mazanski ruled – a short, thick-set, and fairly resourceful man, who roared so much that after a week he could only give orders in a hoarse whisper!
+In the cavalry, and later in the commissariat, Sergeant Major Mazański ruled – a short, thick-set, and fairly resourceful man, who roared so much that after a week he could only give orders in a hoarse whisper!
 He had a good manner but one bad habit: carting an ill-natured, little black dog everywhere, which once almost bit me.
 However, he considered it to be his mascot.

-So there we have it: the view of the squadron as it was on the brink of war.
+So there we have it: the view of some of the squadron as it was on the brink of war.
 This is Józef’s penultimate entry for August 1939.
 You’ll find more character descriptions later on in the diary as Józef’s journey continues into September and beyond.

 2 thoughts on “Character Studies at the Brink of War”